ynesterenk/auth.test/README.md

 [![Build Status](https://travis-ci.org/vitalibo/api-gateway-authorization-service.svg?branch=master)](https://travis-ci.org/vitalibo/api-gateway-authorization-service)

-The AWS API Gateway Authorization Service project provide simple OAuth 2.0 solution for AWS infrastructure.
+The Azure API Gateway Authorization Service project provide simple OAuth 2.0 solution for Azure infrastructure.
 It allow you don't care about manage and validate access to own resources, but enable focus on business values of resources.
-You actually only need describe IAM Policy for your resources and configure API Gateway custom authorizer, Amazon Cognito user pool care about maintain a user and group directory.
+You actually only need describe IAM Policy for your resources and configure API Gateway custom authorizer, Azure AD user pool care about maintain a user and group directory.

 ### Workflow